 What is Compression Molding?

-Compression molding compresses raw plastic into a heated mold with the final product’s shape.
-The combination of heat and pressure makes it possible for the plastic to form a new shape by filling out the space inside the mold.
+Compression molding compresses raw plastic or silicone rubber into a heated mold with the final product’s shape.
+The combination of heat and pressure makes it possible for the material to form a new shape by filling out the space inside the mold.

 The mold stays together long enough to ensure that the heat and pressure will enable the plastic to maintain the integrity of the shape as it forms.
 This is the curing process.